ivogeorg/ee-electric-and-electronic-systems-and-machines/README.md

 ## Approach

 1. Note that this is an overview course for non-majors, but still engineers.
 MET and SSE students learning about electricity, circuits, and related topics.
+MET students diverge toward motors, while SSE students toward electronics and computers.

 2. From curriculum paths:
    1. Identify level of general preparation (for effectiveness during progression).